CSteinmuller/devdocs/source/howto/doc-howto.rst

 Capitalize the major words of the title/section and the pounds "#" should always be the amount of columns the title has, plus eight.
+The title must appear only once in the file, and it must appear at the very top.
 The date also appears only once in the file and appears below the first title.

 Subsection: Every subsection must look like this: